 In the Lifetime of the Buddha

-The Bodhisatta’s brother was an earlier birth of a wealthy, miserly merchant who ate only broth and gruel, wore coarse clothes, rode in a broken-down chariot, and was so stingy he went to hell after he died.
+The Bodhisatta’s brother was an earlier birth of a wealthy, miserly merchant who ate only rice-dust broth and sour gruel, wore coarse clothes, rode in a broken-down chariot, and was so stingy he went to hell after he died.
 He had no heirs, so all his wealth went to the king whose men took seven days to bring it all to the palace.